BigBandzJosh/OCRProject/README.md

-# OCRProject
-AI took the wheel on this one a little bit, but it works! much progress to make, need to fix docker container.
+much progress to make, need to fix docker container.